djhouseknecht/java-certs/OCA/1-java-building-blocks/1-notes.md

 ## Benefits of Java (p.
 39)

 >_**KNOW:** You need to know these for the exam_
-> - **Object Oriented**: Jav is an object-oriented language, which means all code is defined in classes and most of those classes can be instantiated into objects.
+> - **Object Oriented**: Java is an object-oriented language, which means all code is defined in classes and most of those classes can be instantiated into objects.
 Java allows for functional programming within a class, but object oriented is still the main organization of code.
-> - **Encapsulation**: Java supports access modifies to protect data from unintended access and modification.
+> - **Encapsulation**: Java supports access modifiers to protect data from unintended access and modification.
 > - **Platform Independent**: Java is an interpreted language because it gets compiled to bytecode.
 Java is a "write once, run anywhere" language because it only gets compiled once.
 If asked on the exam remember, the same class files run everywhere.
 (It is slightly different on the OCP exam).
 > - **Robust**: One of the majoy advantages of java over C++ is that it prevents memory leaks because java manages its own memory.
-> - **Simple**: Jav was intended to be simpler than C++.
+> - **Simple**: Java was intended to be simpler than C++.
-> - **Secure**: Because java runs inside the JVM, it creates a sandbox that makes it hard for java code to do evil things to the machine it is running on.
+> - **Secure**: Because Java runs inside the JVM, it creates a sandbox that makes it hard for java code to do evil things to the machine it is running on.